Free shipping for orders over 120,00 Lei

 Can you prevent ovarian cancer?

 There are currently no known safe ways to prevent ovarian cancer, other than reducing the risk with a healthy lifestyle.
-That is why it is an area where further research is absolutely necessary.
+Therefore, this is an area in which further research is absolutely necessary.

 What we do know so far, however, is that the best thing you can do is listen to your body and protect it.
 How can you do that?